xiaoDetection/Learning-Heavily-Degraded-Prior/README.md

 num_classes = YOUR_NUM_CLASSES # number of classes of your dataset

-# pass 'num_classes' into model settins
+# pass 'num_classes' to model settings
 model = dict(
     roi_head=dict(
         bbox_head=[